k8ssandra/k8ssandra-operator/docs/content/en/contribute/_index.md

     newTag: v1.12.0
 ```

-In this example the `resources` entry happens to specify a commit hash.
-Note that the full hash must be specified.
+In this example the `resources` entry happens to specify a release tag.
+When referencing specific commits, the full hash must be specified.
 The images transform specifies the corresponding image tag.

 Similar changes need to be made in `config/cass-operator/{cluster-scoped,ns-scoped}/kustomization.yaml` and `test/framework/e2e_framework.go` (on line 140).